Wolfgang Reviews South to North NZ

 We had a bungalow for us alone, but we think the lodge is like a hostel, there were a lot of young people.
-3 steps up to the bungalow, some steps up to the restaurant, the path has solid underground but is not concrete.
+3 steps up to the bungalow, some steps up to the restaurant, the path was but is not concrete.

 Very nice and quiet motel.
 Please take a room with a view to the trout river, it is very romantic.
 There is a whirlpool on the terrace but it is hard to enter, because the edge of the pool is very high, about 90 cm.
 It is about a 7 minutes drive to Volcanair and 10 minutes to the center.

 There are 3 steps on the landing stage and it is a little bit tricky to enter the plane, but if you can manage it, make the trip.
 90 minutes flight with beautiful looks on the White Island volcano and the area around Rotorua.

 The first part is very steep, then you can walk the Walk 1 comfortably.
 You can see the main attractions, for example the Champagne Pool or the Green Lake.
 At the end of the walk it is very steep up again, but the girl who controls the tickets helps you.
 Entrance for disabled is free.
 Parking is about 200 meters away.

 The majority of the complex is very accessible, all roads are paved or wooden.
 The building for the show has an extra entrance, with the wheelchair you sit in the first row.
 Reduced price for people with disabilities.
 Large parking lot, 3 disabled parking spaces.

 Located on the promenade with a wonderful look over the sea.
 We had a studio at the second floor (steps, no lift) with a whirlpool in the room.
 But there are also rooms downstairs without steps.

 Decades by the Sea / Booked via booking.com